 (iii) ERCOT’s determination that an ERS Load qualifies as a weather-sensitive ERS Load is independent of ERCOT’s determination of which baseline methodologies may be appropriate for purposes of evaluating the ERS Load’s performance.

-(c) If a site with Distributed Renewable Generation (DRG) has been designated by the QSE to be evaluated by using its native load, the default baseline analysis shall be performed using the calculated native load.

 (6) QSEs representing ERS Resources may submit offers for one or more ERS Time Periods within an ERS Standard Contract Term.
 ERS Time Periods shall be defined by ERCOT in the RFP for that ERS Standard Contract Term.
 An ERS offer is specific to an ERS Time Period.
 In submitting an offer, both the QSE and the ERS Resource are committing to provide ERS for that ERS Time Period if selected.

 (7) A QSE may submit separate offers for an ERS Resource to provide any or all of the four ERS service types during the same or different ERS Time Periods in the same ERS Standard Contract Term, but ERCOT shall only award offers for one service type for each ERS Resource.